 Hong Kong’s capitalist service economy enjoys low taxation and free trade, and it is long-established as one of the world’s leading international financial centres.
 The territory has one of the greatest concentrations of corporate headquarters in the Asia-Pacific region, and the Hong Kong Stock Exchange is the 7th-largest in the world.
 Because Hong Kong has few natural resources, it imports the vast majority of its food and raw materials; in fact, imports account for more than 90 percent of the territory’s food supply.

 The service sector dominates Hong Kong’s economy, accounting for over 90 percent of its GDP.
 The territory is the world’s 11th-largest trading entity, and the total value of its imports and exports exceeds its GDP.
 Hong Kong is also the largest re-export centre in the world.
-Ocean freight from the US to Hong Kong is a natural step for your business.
+Ocean freight to Hong Kong is a natural step for your business.

 If your shipping volume is equal to six standard pallets or more, then a full container load (FCL) will be your best option.
 Ten standard pallets will fit in a 20-foot shipping container, while 22 such pallets will fit in a 40-foot container.